Do you like dinner parties?

 It can be tempting to bust out that fancy French recipe book to impress your friends, and if you are a confident cook, then by all means go crazy!
 But the last thing you want to do is offer yourself as a frazzled, stressed-out host when your friends arrive and things aren’t going to plan in the kitchen.
 Want to know the big secret of a successful dinner party?
 The food is secondary to the connections made.
 So if all you can really cook confidently is pasta in a sauce straight out of the jar, that is so fine.
 I guarantee your guests will simply appreciate being invited to your home to have a meal with you.

-Buuuut if your heart is set on trying your hand at a cassoulet au canard, practise the recipe once or twice before your party so that by the time the day rolls around, you will be confident in your ability to get it just right.
+Buuuut if your heart is set on trying your hand at a cassoulet au canard, practise the recipe before your party so that by the time the day rolls around, you will be confident in your ability to get it just right.